 “We are not thieves,” he wrote in a letter to a newspaper, “we are bold robbers.
 I am proud of the name, for Alexander the Great was a bold robber, and Julius Caesar, and Napoleon Bonaparte.”

-James and his men eventually ran into trouble after a robbery in Minnesota in the summer of 1876 turned deadly and two members of the gang were killed.
+James continued robbing banks and eventually ran into trouble after a robbery in Minnesota in the summer of 1876 turned deadly and two members of the gang were killed.

 The James brothers went into hiding but Jesse eventually became restless and started another gang.
-Jesse met his end when two men in his group, Robert and Charley Ford, decided to kill Jesse hoping to collect the reward Governor Crittenden had placed on Jesse’s head.
+Jesse met his end when two men in his group, Charley and Bob Ford, decided to kill Jesse hoping to collect the reward Governor Crittenden had placed on Jesse’s head.

 Robert Ford killed Jesse James on April 3, 1882 by shooting him in the head when his back was turned.
 The Ford brothers later stood trial for murder but were pardoned by the governor.